Well-Being

 What Can You Do to Help a Colleague with Mental Health Issues?

-First, get educated about the signs of anxiety and depression.
+First, get educated about the signs of anxiety and depression and the mental health concerns prevalent in the legal profession.
 Second, recognize that it is OK to approach a person who may be struggling.
 Too often, people say to themselves, “It’s none of my business” or “I don’t want to invade their privacy.”
 Fair points.
 However, many suffering lawyers wish a fellow lawyer would care enough to ask, in a warm and constructive way, if they are feeling alright.

 When I was stricken with depression and anxiety more than 10 years ago, almost no one at work said anything to me.
 Often, it’s not what people say to someone with mental health problems that hurts; it’s that they say nothing.
 This silence further isolates an already suffering person and makes them feel even more alone and that no one cares.